Dori Kornfeld Goldman

 Dori graduated from Harvard Law School, cum laude, and clerked for the Honorable Lee H. Rosenthal of the U.S. District Court for the Southern District of Texas.
 She received her undergraduate degree, magna cum laude, from Princeton University, where she was elected to Phi Beta Kappa and served as Executive Editor of The Daily Princetonian.
 Before attending law school, Dori was a policy analyst for the Electronic Privacy Information Center.

 Dori holds numerous professional and civic leadership roles.
 She serves as chair of the Houston Bar Association’s Federal Practice Section and as a board member of the Jewish Federation of Greater Houston.
-Dori’s service to the profession and the community has led to honors, including the Women of Influence Award from the National Council of Jewish Women Greater Houston, the Kristi Couvillon Pro Bono Award from the Texas Civil Rights Project, and the Falik Young Leadership Award from the Jewish Federation of Greater Houston.
+Dori’s service to the profession and the community has led to honors, including the Joseph D. Jamail Award for Justice by AVDA, Women of Influence Award from the National Council of Jewish Women Greater Houston, the Kristi Couvillon Pro Bono Award from the Texas Civil Rights Project, and the Falik Young Leadership Award from the Jewish Federation of Greater Houston.

 - Texas State Court: JJJJ Walker v.
 First National Bank Served as appellate counsel in trial and appeal up to the Texas Supreme Court, with plaintiff successes valued at $117 million.